LukeShortCloud/rootpages/markdown/openstack.md

 Supported operating systems: RHEL 7, Fedora >= 22

 TripleO means "OpenStack on OpenStack."
 The Undercloud is first deployed in a small, usually all-in-one, environment.
 This server is then used to create and manage a full Overcloud cluster.
 Virtual machines or physical servers can be used.
-The minimum requirement of RAM for the host node is 16GB to run all of the OpenStack services.
 [1]

 Source: